zapo/buildkite-helm-charts/README.md

 # Buildkite Helm Charts Repository

-A Buildkite Agent Charts repository for [Helm](https://helm.sh), providing both a replication controller and secrets support for your agent token and SSH private key files.
+A Buildkite Agent Charts repository for [Helm](https://helm.sh) (the package manager for [Kubernetes](http://kubernetes.io)).
+In these charts are a replication controller for starting and scaling your build agents, and secrets support for your Buildkite Agent token and SSH private key files.

 ## Getting Started